isomerpages/moe-tkgs/_learning-at-tkgs/Student Development/Sexuality Education.md

 		<tr>
 			<td style="vertical-align: middle;">For Better or For Worse<br>Lesson 3<br>
 (60 mins)</td>
-			<td style="text-align:center;">This lesson focuses on building a positive relationship with one’s partner in a marriage.
+			<td style="text-align: left;">This lesson focuses on building a positive relationship with one’s partner in a marriage.
 Students will understand that while a marriage, defined in Singapore as a union between a man and a woman, requires mutual commitment and effort like the other relationships in their lives, what sets a marriage apart is its lifelong commitment.
 Students will learn that what really matters to sustain and maintain a long-term romantic relationship leading to marriage is understanding the other person’s perspective and effectively communicating with each other. </td>
 			<td style="text-align: left;">·• know that long-term romantic relationships leading to marriage involve understanding oneself and others in the intellectual, emotional, social and moral dimensions <br><br>
 ·• know that marriage entails a union between a man and a woman based on love, trust, commitment, and requires mutual effort <br><br>
 ·• understand that conflicts are normal in any relationship, including marriage, and the way in which a couple handles conflict is critical to the success of their marriage